-Rates shown are government contract fares between Great Falls, MT and Washington, DC.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Great Falls and Washington.
+Rates shown are government contract fares between Atlanta, GA and Great Falls, MT.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Great Falls.
 All prices are for one-way service in either direction.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Great Falls, MT and Washington, DC?
+How long is the flight between Atlanta, GA and Great Falls, MT?

-The flight between Great Falls, MT and Washington, DC is 1,556 nautical miles which takes approximately 3 hours and 37 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Atlanta, GA and Great Falls, MT is 1,472 nautical miles which takes approximately 3 hours and 25 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.